HolyBlackCat/cpp-tutorials/language/02_basic/03_expressions.md

 The entire `std::cout << "The value is " << (10 + 20) / 2 << "\n"` (not counting the `;`) is also an expression. `<<`s are operators.
 Quoted strings are expressions.

-Expressions that are parts of other expressions are called **subexpressions**.
+Expressions that are operands in other expressions are called **subexpressions**.

-Expressions that are not parts of other expressions are called **full expressions**.
+Expressions that are not operands in other expressions are called **full expressions**.

 `std::cout << "The value is " << (10 + 20) / 2 << "\n"` is a full expression, and every other expression in it is a subexpression.